 Background

-Chinese Script (Hani in ISO 15924) a sort of logogram used in the writing system of Chinese and some other Asian languages.
+The Chinese Script (Hani in ISO 15924) is composed of characters, a kind of logograms used in the writing systems of Chinese and some other Asian languages.
 They are called Hanzi in Chinese, Kanji in Japanese and Hanja in Korean.

 Figure 1: Evolution of Chinese Characters

 Hanzi originated from inscriptions on bones or tortoise shells in the Shang Dynasty (c.
 16th-11th century B.C.), known as the "Oracle" and was unified in the Qin dynasty (221-207 B.C.).
 In modern times, the most important changes in Chinese Hanzi occurred in the middle of the 20th century when more than two thousand simplified characters were introduced as the official forms in Mainland China.
-As a result, the Chinese language has two sub writing systems: Simplified Chinese (Hans) and Traditional Chinese (Hant).
-Both systems are expressed using different subsets under the Unicode definition of the same Hanzi script.
-The two writing systems use Hans and Hant respectively while sharing a large common "unchanged" Hanzi subset that accounts for around 60% in contemporary use.
-The common "unchanged" Hanzi subset enables a simplified Chinese user to understand texts written in traditional Chinese with little difficulty and vice versa.
-Hanzi character in Hans and Hant share the same meaning and the same pronunciation and are typical variants.
+As a result, the Chinese language has two writing systems: Simplified Chinese (Hans) and Traditional Chinese (Hant).
+Both systems are expressed using different subsets under the common Unicode definition of the Hanzi script.
+The two writing systems use ISO 15924 scripts codes Hans and Hant respectively.
+Their repertoires are overlapping, sharing a common subset of "unchanged" Hanzi that accounts for around 60% of characters in contemporary use.
+The common "unchanged" Hanzi subset enables a user of simplified Chinese to understand texts written in traditional Chinese with little difficulty and vice versa.
+Hanzi characters in Hans and Hant share the same meaning and the same pronunciation and are typically variants.

-Chinese script has been adopted as Japanese kanji for recording the Japanese language since the 5th century AD.
+Chinese characters have been adopted as Japanese Kanji for recording the Japanese language since the 5th century AD.
 Chinese words borrowed into Japanese could be written using Chinese characters, while Japanese words could be written using the characters for Chinese words of similar meaning.
-Finally, in Japanese, all three scripts (kanji, and the hiragana and katakana syllabaries) are used as main scripts.
+Finally, in Japanese, all three scripts (Kanji, and the Hiragana and Katakana syllabaries) are used as main scripts.

 Chinese script spread to Korea together with Buddhism from the 2nd century BC to the 5th century AD.
 In times past, until the 15th century, in Korea, Literary Chinese was the dominant form of written communication, prior to the creation of Hangul, the Korean alphabet.
-In the modern Hangul-based Korean writing system, Chinese characters are no longer officially used to represent native morphemes, but still sometimes used in daily life.
+In the modern Hangul-based Korean writing system, Chinese characters (Hanja) are no longer officially used to represent native morphemes, but still sometimes used in daily life.

 Figure 2: Chinese script spread to Japan and Korea

-Chinese script was also used in Mongolia and Vietnam, but not anymore.
+Chinese script was also formerly used in Mongolia and Vietnam, but not anymore.
 Accordingly, Chinese Generation Panel does not take into account the usage of Chinese script in Mongolia and Vietnam.

 Countries with Significant Usage for Chinese Script